 Mark has 24 years of experience in the film and comics industry.
 He first started off self-publishing two titles in the mid-1990s under the banner of AAARGH!
 Comics, for which he wrote and provided art, before being sought out by Alex Proyas to storyboard the cult science fiction film Dark City in 1996.

-Since then, Mark has worked with such visionary directors as George Lucas on Star Wars: Episode II - Attack of the Clones and George Miller on Mad Max Fury Road, for which he was one of the four core people involved in the conceptualisation and writing of the six-times Academy Award-winning film.
+Since then, Mark has worked with such visionary directors as George Lucas on Star Wars: Episode II - Attack of the Clones and George Miller on Mad Max Fury Road, for which he was one of the four core people involved in the conceptualisation of the six-times Academy Award-winning film.

 He was also Production Designer on the Academy Award-winning Happy Feet.